RobertoTCo/Template-Rproject-renv/README.md

     │   ├── figures        <- Generated graphics and figures to be used in reporting.
     │   └── tabular        <- Tabular outputs from scripts and analysis (.txt, .csv ... ) ready to be presented as supplemental info.
     │
-    ├── renv               <- R environment with private libraries that do not clashes with central R managment.
+    ├── renv               <- R environment with private libraries that do not clash with central R managment.
 Useful to keep frozen-version R packages.
     │
     ├── renv.lock          <- The requirements file for reproducing the local environment, from renv package.
     │